Tsunghao-C/Common-Course/philosophers/README.md

 8. ~~Use Helgrind to check if there is any thread errors~~
 9. Find out why using helgrind the philo won't work properly.
 (Looks like usleep is not functioning well when calling valgrind)

+## To do list BONUS

+1. create pid_t pointer and malloc in main
+2. use sem_forks to control total number of forks
+3. create one more fork and use sem_t sem_died to check if it should kill all processes
+4. each philosopher (process) has a thread just to constantly checking the starvation time and it he is fulled

 ## Objective

 1. This project is about developing parallel tasks using "Threads"